Frank Lampard

 Lampard is one of 11 players, and the only midfielder, to have scored 150 or more goals in the Premier League.
 He is fourth in the Premier League's all-time assists ranking, with 102 assists.
 Lampard holds a number of additional Chelsea and Premier League records, and has won PFA Fans' Player of the Year and the FWA Tribute Award.
-During his career, he was named in the PFA Team of the Year three times, Premier League Player of the Month four times, Premier League Player of the Season once and finished as the Premier League's top assist provider three times, and was named in the FIFPro World XI and a MLS All-Star.
+During his career, he was named in the PFA Team of the Year three times, Premier League Player of the Month four times, Premier League Player of the Season once, and finished as the Premier League's top assist provider three times, and was named in the FIFPro World XI and a MLS All-Star.
 After departing, Lampard was named in the Chelsea Team of the Decade as voted for by Chelsea fans, and into the Premier League Hall of Fame.

 After retiring from international football, Lampard was appointed an Officer of the Order of the British Empire (OBE) in 2015 for services to football.
 Lampard served as a team captain on the ITV sport panel show Play to the Whistle from 2015 until 2017.
 He has also written a number of children's books.

 Lampard began his managerial career with Derby County in 2018, leading the club to the final of that season's Championship play-offs.
 He returned to Chelsea as head coach a year later, guiding them to fourth place and the FA Cup Final in his first season, before being dismissed in 2021.
-Following a one-year spell with Everton, and a brief return to Chelsea as caretaker, Lampard joined Coventry City as manager in 2024.
+Following a one-year spell with Everton, and a brief return to Chelsea as caretaker, Lampard joined Coventry City as manager in 2024 and won the 2025–26 Championship.